 What makes a good security question?

 Many platforms ask you to choose a security question, which you will need to answer when logging in or resetting your password.
-But how do you choose a question that is difficult to crack, but easy for you to answer?
-Good security questions should have answers that are:
+Websites often offer system-defined questions that you can choose from or come up with your own questions.
+But how do you choose a question that is difficult to crack but easy for you to answer?
+Good security questions for recovering a user’s current password should meet the following characteristics:

 - Memorable.
-The answer to the question should pop into your head straight away, even if you’re logging in 2 years after you first created the account.
-Don’t make it the song you listened to on repeat 10 years ago.
+The answer to the question should immediately pop into your head, even if you’re logging in two years after you first created the account.
+Don’t make it the song you listened to on repeat 10 years ago, and make sure it’s a fixed answer.
+For example, you will never forget what your first car or first pet was.

 - Unique.
-Security questions shouldn’t have multiple likely answers.
-Pick something that’s precise, simple, and straightforward.
+Try to come up with unique questions with simple answers, like “what’s your favorite pet” to verify your identity.
+Security questions shouldn’t have multiple potential answers.
+Pick something precise, simple, and straightforward.
 And don’t try to be cheeky and go with a fake answer, lest you outsmart yourself and forget it two months down the line.

 - Consistent.
-It should be factual and not change over time.
-For example, your tastes in music might change, but the city you were born in won’t.
+The security question should be factual and not change over time.
+For example, your preferred musical genre, favorite song, or work address might change, but the city you were born in won’t.

 - Unpredictable.
 Don’t make the answer something others can easily guess or research.
-No one except you (and maybe the person involved in that specific life event) should know the answer.
-And don’t make the mistake of sharing such personal information on social media, or take Facebook quizzes that try to trick you into revealing this information!
+No one except you (and maybe the person involved in that specific life event) should know the correct answers to security questions.
+And don’t make the mistake of sharing such personal information on social media or taking Facebook quizzes that try to trick you into revealing this information!

 Check out our video on security questions below.